-The three-day, four-night journey is part of an organised tour, which can be booked in travel agents across Bali and Lombok.
-Most of the boats leave from Senggigi Lombok port.
+The three-day/four-night journey is part of an organised tour, which can be booked in travel agents across Bali and Lombok.
+Most of the boats leave from Senggigi, Lombok’s main port town.
 You can easily grab a ferry over from Bali, the Gili Islands, or take a taxi from anywhere on Lombok to the port, without any advance booking.

 Where will I sleep?

-When you sail from Lombok to Flores, there are two types of accommodation “classes”, deck or cabin.
+When you take the boat from Lombok to Flores, there are two types of accommodation “classes”, deck or cabin.
 I highly, highly, recommend booking a cabin if your budget allows for it, as no one will deny the deck is cramped and uncomfortable.